xhd2015/xgo/CONTRIBUTING.md

 go test -tags dev -run TestHelloWorld -v ./test
 ```

-NOTE: when developing, always add `-tags dev` to tell go that we building with dev mode.
+NOTE: when developing, always add `-tags dev` to tell go that we are building in dev mode.

 If you want to check instrumented GOROOT, run:
 ```sh